 Internationally Educated Nurses

 Step 1: If you are an internationally educated nurse applying for applying for licensure with the College of Registered Nurses of Nova Scotia or the Nurses Association of New Brunswick and they have requested you to complete a competence assessment, sign the Release of Information form that accompanied your letter and return it to them.
-If you are applying for licensure with the Association of Registered Nurses of Prince Edward Island please inform them that you wish to complete the competence assessment.
+If you are applying for licensure with the College of Registered Nurses of Prince Edward Island please inform them that you wish to complete the competence assessment.

 Step 2: Complete and return the Assessment Centre application.
 This is located in the list to the left.
 Once we receive your application and official referral from the regulatory body we can open a file for you and start to determine a time frame for your assessment.
 We will send you more detailed information once we receive your application.